LearnOnDemandSystems/docs/lod/mca-css.md

 ## MCA CSS Pool Creation

-Configuration of the MCA must be completed in the Azure portal, and a subscription pool must be created in Skillable Studio.
+Configuration of the MCA must be completed in the Azure portal first, and then a subscription pool must be created in Skillable Studio.

 ### Azure Billing Scope and IAM Configuration

-1. Sign into the MCA tenant with the local global admin account you created, and navigate to the "Cost Management + Billing" Section.
+1. Sign into the MCA tenant with the local global admin account you created, and navigate to the **Cost Management + Billing** Section.

 1. In the Azure portal, navigate to **Cost Management + Billing**.
 1. Select **Billing Scopes**.